fdufnews/SMART_Response_BASIC/memory.md

 #define TOKEN_NOTONE    69

 Lines are terminated with TOKEN_EOL (00)
 There is no token indicating end of program.
-End of program is detected when program pointer equates sysPROGEND
+End of program is detected when program pointer equates sysPROGEND.

+The files on the SD card are a dump of the basic program space in mem so they have the same form

+A file in the EEPROM has a header with the length of the file, the name of the file, the length of the program, the program and a 00 00 trailer.